haasem/haasem.github.io/README.md

 Certified Salesforce consultant and architect—with customer empathy, communication strength, and professional performance.

-Available immediately from 01.06.2024 - digital remote working is preferred, with the option of holding individual appointments or workshops on-site.
+Available immediately full-time or part-time from 01.09.2024 - digital remote working is preferred, with the option of holding individual appointments or workshops on-site.

 ## Short Overview